 By April Swiger, Contributing Writer

-As a rookie gardener myself, a few simple tips can go a long way.
+As a rookie gardener myself, I know that a few simple tips can go a long way.
 If you’re anything like me, taking care of plants is not an easy feat.
 Add in typical homemaking and mothering responsibilities and it’s even more challenging!